Nicole Scherzinger Wows In Tight Black Corset With Poofy Train

-Over the weekend, lead singer of the Pussycat Dolls, Nicole Scherzinger, performed along with her band members on ITV’s Ant & Dec’s Saturday Night Takeaway show in the U.K. As always, Scherzinger and the other Dolls looked incredible in their burlesque-inspired costumes.
+Over the weekend, Pussycat Dolls lead singer Nicole Scherzinger performed along with the rest of her group on ITV’s Ant & Dec’s Saturday Night Takeaway show in the U.K. As always, Scherzinger and the other Dolls looked incredible in their burlesque-inspired costumes.

 Scherzinger stunned in a tight black corset that was laced-up at the front.
-The low-cut number exposed her black bra and displayed her decolletage.
-The “Don’t Hold Your Breath” chart-topper paired the ensemble with black hot pants that had a long sheer black poofy train attached to the back of her outfit and sheer tights.
-Scherzinger accessorized herself with black lace and leather gloves and sported her long dark wavy locks down.
+The low-cut number exposed her bra and displayed her decolletage.
+The “Don’t Hold Your Breath” chart-topper paired the ensemble with black hot pants that had a long sheer black poofy train attached to the back of her outfit, as well as sheer tights.
+She accessorized herself with black lace and leather gloves and sported her long dark wavy locks down.

 In her most recent Instagram upload, the “When I Grow Up” songstress posed in front of a plain white backdrop.
-She was captured from the thighs-up and raised one hand to her head and left the other to rest beside her.
-Scherzinger looked directly at the camera lens with a fierce pouty expression and oozed such confidence.
+She was captured from the thighs up and raised one hand to her head and left the other to rest beside her.
+Scherzinger looked directly at the camera lens with a fierce pouty expression and oozed a lot of confidence.

-In the next slide, she was photographed with her other group members — Ashley Roberts, Carmit Bachar, Kimberly Wyatt, and Jessica Sutta — who all matched in black and “Crying in the Club” singer Camila Cabello.
-Scherzinger was seen wearing the same items of clothing.
-However, her black boots that all the Dolls were wearing were visible in the image.
+In the next slide, she was photographed with her other group members — Ashley Roberts, Carmit Bachar, Kimberly Wyatt, and Jessica Sutta — who all matched in black.
+Likewise, she posed with “Crying in the Club” singer Camila Cabello.
+Scherzinger was snapped wearing the same items of clothing.
+However, the black boots that all the Dolls were wearing stood out in the image.

 Next to Scherzinger, Cabello wore an open-cut yellow/orange dress that was feathery at the bottom.
-Next to her Wyatt wowed in a long-sleeved open-cut jacket with lace detailing.
-Underneath she stunned in a bra and opted for tiny pants.
+Beside her, Wyatt wowed in a long-sleeved open-cut jacket with lace detailing.
+Underneath, she stunned in a bra and opted for tiny pants.

 On Scherzinger’s other side, Roberts stood next to her and looked incredible in a sheer netted top with a lace bra underneath.
 She paired her look with shorts and tights.